vestergaardj/sqlbits-adib/4-AzureDataFactory.md

 ## Create you first Azure Data Factory ( < 5 min )

-Go to resource group created above
+Go to resource group created in earlier step

 Add new resource: Data Factory

 **Basic**

-Select name: chicago-demo-df
+Select name: newport-demo-df

-Region: select as above (moving data across regions has a cost)
+Region: select same region as storage account (moving data across regions has a cost)

 Version: leave as is